The Future of Mobile Advertising

 AR and VR are two other trends in mobile advertising.
 AR advertising or AR mobile advertising utilizes technology to superimpose a computer-generated image on a user's view of the real world, thus providing a composite view.
 It allows users to see how a piece of furniture would look in their space or how a watch would look on their wrist.

 VR advertising or VR mobile advertising, on the other hand, creates a completely virtual, immersive experience for consumers.
 It can make for more interactive ad experiences and even allow consumers to interact with products in a virtual setting.

 All of these types of mobile ads help generate attention and engagement, however, they are not always easy to implement.
 Relying on expert help is one of the best ways to implement cutting-edge mobile ads quickly and efficiently.

 2. Context is Queen

 With content as king, context is undoubtedly the queen.
 You simply can’t have one without the other.
-As we alluded to before, agencies can create amazing premium mobile advertising content, but if it’s not relevant it will not perform.
+As we alluded to before, agencies can create amazing mobile advertising content, but if it’s irrelevant, it will not perform.

 For example, you don’t want an advertisement for a luxury handbag appearing on a fast-fashion website.
 Similarly, an ad for female skin care shouldn’t be placed in an article for men’s grooming.